April 22, 2011

 The HUSSC aligns with State Superintendent of Public Instruction Tom Torlakson's "Team California Campaign for Healthy Kids" that encourages physical activity and good eating habits in schools and communities.
 For information on HUSSC, please visit

-HealthierUS School Challenge [Note: The preceding link is no longer active.].
+HealthierUS School Challenge [Note: The preceding link to the HealthierUS School Challenge Web site is no longer active.].

 # # # #